 This can be the act of nurturing all over again, but there is a bit of mental power at work as well.
 If an adopted child feels connected enough to their adopted family, the brain can convince itself that they are blood.
 The mind, it is a powerful thing.
 If the brain has decided that an alcoholic parent shares the same blood, along with a nurturing environment, it can be convinced that it is its nature to become an addict, because the parent is an addict.

 There is nothing closer than family.
 Friends are chosen but family is blood that cannot be returned.
 In many ways, that can be a blessing.
 But, there is one way in which it cannot.
-There is nothing closer than family and there is nothing closer than a family’s addictions.
+If the connection between genetics and alcoholism is possible, then many individuals will have a rough road ahead.